sgchun/nps/FileFormats.md

      ...
      ```

 2. **Training genotype files.** Training genotype files should be in the qctool DOSAGE format and named as "chrom*N*.*DatasetID*.dosage.gz" for each chromosome.
 Genotype files in bgen format can be converted to the dosage files by running [qctool](https://www.well.ox.ac.uk/~gav/qctool_v2/documentation/examples/converting.html) with the `-ofiletype dosage` option.
+NPS allows only *biallelic* variants.

 3. **Training sample file (.fam).** Sample information of training cohort should be provided in [PLINK FAM format](https://www.cog-genomics.org/plink2/formats#fam).
 The samples in the .fam file should appear in the exactly same order as in the genotype dosage files.
 The sex (5-th column) is optional ("0" or "-9" for missing; "1" for male; "2" for female).
 If this is provided, NPS will incorporate the sex covariate in the PRS model.
    ```